What is Hyaluronic Acid?

 But not all types of Hyaluronic Acid are created equal and each can reap different rewards depending on their molecular weight.
 “They can vary on both their source and their size,” explains Anjali.
 “You can have low or high molecular weight Hyaluronic Acid.
 The high molecular weight is very good for smoothing and plumping out the skin as it’s a much larger molecule, whereas the smaller molecule can be broken up or fragmented and is very, very good for targeted or specialised skincare.
 The good news is that both kinds of Hyaluronic Acid are gentle and safe to use on all skin types”.

 If you’re looking to introduce Hyaluronic Acid to your everyday routine, try a serum such as Vichy’s Minéral 89.
-Its molecular structure allows it to soak into the deep layers of the skin, providing 24-hour hydration and protection from urban aggressors such as pollution.
-It’s also suitable for all skin types, including sensitive, due to its minimal 11 ingredient formula.
+Its molecular structure allows it to soak into the deeper layers of the epidermis, providing up to 24-hour hydration and protection from urban aggressors such as pollution.
+It’s also suitable for all skin types, including sensitive, and has a minimal 11 ingredient formula.
 Simply apply it as the first step in your skincare routine.